andreas-bauer/git-101/README.md

 ## Fix ups (rebase)

-A clean git commit history helps to better understand the changes on the codebase.
+A clean Git commit history helps to better understand the changes on the codebase.
 Commits that only fix other commits bloating the commit history.
 Typical examples are typo or code style fixes.

-To maintain a clean git commit history, you should mark fix commits with the `--fixup` argument and rebase the branch.
+To maintain a clean Git commit history, you should mark fix commits with the `--fixup` argument and rebase the branch.

 ```shell